CDE90/litics/README.md

 -   Update nextauth to v5 (experimental)
 -   Make all routes use edge runtime
 -   Update /api/data route to use browser crypto.subtle to hash
+-   Make /get-started and /dashboard pages protected (redirect to login if not logged in)